sugaryourcoffee/circlus/doc/development-notes.md

       target="_blank">Circlus <%= Rails.configuration.version %></a>
       by Sugar Your Coffee

-To create `config/version` and `Rails.configuration.version` we have to restart the server in development mode.
+To create `config/version` and `Rails.configuration.version` we run the Rake task

-    $ rails s
+    $ rake create:version

 After we have successfully run our specs we commit the changes to github.